skylight-hq/skylight.digital/pages/toolkits/service_design_framework/07_ phase_5_implement.md

 ## Outcomes

 ### Measure impact
-Gather metrics to understand the path toward success and revisit how the solution is meeting the needs of the users and stakeholders
+Gather metrics to understand the path toward success and revisit how the solution is meeting the needs of the users and stakeholders.

 ### Continue experimentation
-Use a prototyping mindset to continue to learn more about the users and how solutions are working, and assess if you're addressing the right problem
+Use a prototyping mindset to continue to learn more about the users and how solutions are working, and assess if you're addressing the right problem.

 ### Put it into practice
-Start small, work with the organization to prepare and maintain the solution, bring people with you, and continue to refine
+Start small, work with the organization to prepare and maintain the solution, bring people with you, and continue to refine.

 ## Methods
 - [Minimum viable product (MVP)](/work/toolkits/service-design-framework/methods/minimum-viable-product/)